In April, we HONOR, CELEBRATE, and Embrace MPDC’s Green & Sustainable Initiatives

 After a community hearing process in the summer and fall of 2020, the 75 Dudley design team has gone back to the drawing board and has come up with a new conceptual design in an effort to respond to the neighborhood’s wishes to preserve these trees & reduce the building’s footprint.

-Street tree canopies provide essential shade and mitigate the heat island effect, which is caused by buildings, roads, and other urban infrastructure absorbing and re-emitting the sun’s heat.
+Street tree canopies provide essential shade and mitigate the heat island effect.
+The heat island effect is caused by buildings, roads, and other urban infrastructure absorbing and re-emitting the sun’s heat.
 As part of the redesign and shown below, the building’s footprint has been reduced and pushed back from the street trees’ roots!

 In honor of #EarthMonth2021